gsoft-inc/wl-squide/docs/reference/runtime/runtime-context.md

 # RuntimeContext

-[React context](https://react.dev/reference/react/createContext) to share a `Runtime` instance between an host application and the modules.
+[React context](https://react.dev/reference/react/createContext) to share a `FireflyRuntime` instance between an host application and the modules.

 ## Reference